Recombinant DNA Definition

 Genetic engineering and recombinant DNA are widely used in modern agriculture.
 For centuries, farmers have been trying to make their crops resistant to both insects, and the herbicides used on weeds.
 With the advent of genetic engineering, scientists are able to identify and segregate genes of interest and place them in crop species.

 Sickle-cell disease is an inherited blood disorder that affects many millions of people worldwide.
 The condition actually increased in prevalence because in it milder forms it confers resistance to malaria.
 Like many genetic disorders, there is currently no cure.
 Patients with sickle-cell disease must undergo a variety of dangerous procedures to extend their life.
-One drug, hydroxyurea, stimulates the production of more hemoglobin, but has toxic side-effects.
-Alternatively, a patient can undergo a painful and dangerous bone marrow transplant.
-But, before a transplant can even begin the tissues of the patient must be matched precisely with a correct donor.
-Without perfect matching, the patient can reject the new bone marrow, leading to inflammation, pain, and even death.

 The same concept has been used in humans as early as 1990, although mass treatment is still not available.
 The use of viruses with recombinant DNA is a contentious subject, as a virus can self-replicate and could reproduce in the environment.
 While the full consequences of recombinant DNA are unknown, their many benefits continue to pressure policy-makers and the public into accepting them.
 With the proper guidelines, recombinant DNA technology is sure to revolutionize the world in a positive way.